Bradfield/algos/linear-data-structures/infix-prefix-and-postfix-expressions.md

 prefix or postfix notation.

 Here is a more complex expression: (A + B) \* C - (D - E) \* (F + G).
-Figure 8 &lt;fig\_complexmove&gt; shows the conversion to postfix and prefix notations.
+Figure 8 shows the conversion to postfix and prefix notations.

 ![Figure 8: Converting a Complex Expression to Prefix and Postfix